CTUAvastLab/Mill.jl/docs/src/manual/missing.md

 missing_ngrams = NGramMatrix(["foo", missing, "bar"], 3, 256, 5)
 ```

-When some values of categorical variables are missing, [`Mill.jl`](https://github.com/CTUAvastLab/Mill.jl) defines a new type for representation:
+When some values of categorical variables are missing, `Mill` defines a new type for representation:

 ```@repl missing
 missing_categorical = maybehotbatch([missing, 2, missing], 1:5)